xcap2000/data-tools/Readme.md

 Allow data appending, add incremental data, choose to replace intersection with new or keep old by primary key.

 When converting streaming, show the source and destination velocity like very slow, slow, normal, fast, very fast.
 Calculate based on time and or relative to the other side.
 Throtle the read and/or write queue to avoid big memory consumption.
 Allow queuing on disk if the data source is too slow or not stable like impala.

+Create a tool to copy data from one machine to another using onedrive etc